Key Takeaways

 • Your Medicaid doesn’t cover lost wages—Although Medicaid is typically offered to people in lower-income brackets, many still work and earn paychecks.
 But if your injury makes it impossible for you to work, your lost paychecks won’t be covered by Medicaid—only your medical bills will be.

-• Your pain and suffering deserve compensation, too—You may be in significant pain and suffer from disabilities for the rest of your life as a result of your injuries after a serious car crash.
-This can make it impossible to enjoy favorite activities or spending time with family.
+• Your pain and suffering deserve compensation, too.
+You may be in significant pain and suffer from disabilities for the rest of your life as a result of your injuries after a serious car crash.
+This can make it impossible to enjoy favorite activities or spend time with family.
 A personal injury claim can help you get compensation for these losses.

 Ambulance with the back doors open